Travel Reminders and Packing

 Sample packing lists and links include:

-Luggage: The Office of Living-Learning Programs does not pay for luggage fees for students on trips.
+Luggage: The LLNSP Office does not pay for luggage fees for students on trips.
 See trip policies for more details.
 Federal Aviation Administration (FAA) regulations state that carry-on luggage may not exceed 22" x 14" x 9".
 Each airline can also limit the size or weight of carry-on luggage.
 For students traveling internationally and wanting to check a bag, students are reminded that their bag cannot exceed 50 lbs.
 Students should also check with the individual airline that they are traveling on for airline-specific requirements.

 Specific airline carry-on baggage policies: